redfern08/redfern08/README.md

 You can view my portfolio [here](https://isaacfearn.com/).
 I will add more of my projects and work overtime.

+### --ARCHIVED--
 🔭 [Curiosity Photos](https://isaacfearn.com/curiosityphotos/) is a web application that fetches data from NASA's rover API and displays an image that the Curiosity rover has taken on Mars.
 Users can select a date and a camera to view from and shows the user the first picture in the data's list.

 <!---